Chunting/Demo-HelloWorldWSCS/Tutorial.md

 1. Make sure the target framework of the project is 4.0.
 Right click the project's name and select **Publish**.

 1. In the "Publish Web" dialog, click the **Import** button and select the publish profile file you donwloaded from Management Portal.
 The necessary publish data will be completed.
+Click **Publish** to start the publishing process.

 	> **Speaking Point:** Now we will publish the MVC4 site to our Web Site to see it running in the cloud.